 Let's chat!
 Send me an email at jennybartoy AT gmail DOT com, and we can schedule a conversation.
 Most projects begin with a discussion of your project needs and goals.
-For book-length edits, I ask for a project synopsis to understand your vision for the project.
+For book-length edits, I ask for a project synopsis and writing sample to understand your vision for the project.
 Then I craft a letter of agreement detailing the project scope, we commit to a timeline, and the work begins.

 Estimate and Rate

 I follow the editorial rates listed on the EFA website.
-For an average book-length manuscript, I tend to charge $1,000-1,500 for an evaluation and $2,500-4,000 for a developmental or line edit.
+For an average manuscript, I tend to charge $1,000-1,500 for an evaluation and $2,500-4,000 for a developmental or line edit.
 Cost depends on word count and manuscript quality.
 On most projects, I can provide a clear estimate only after I see your manuscript or a representative sample.
 I require half of payment up front and the second half (adjusted if needed) upon delivery of my work.
-I bill hourly in quarter-hour increments, unless we've agreed on a fixed price.

 Format and Style

 My manuscript evaluation comes to your inbox as a PDF document.
 I provide developmental and line edits in Microsoft Word with Track Changes or in Google Docs with the Suggesting function, depending on your preference.
 I am trained in using the Chicago Manual of Style favored in literary publishing.

 Most editors recommend that you get a different set of eyes on your manuscript for each stage of editing (dev/line edit, copy edit, proofread).
 Editors are human and fallible, and this helps to catch errors that a professional too familiar with your project might miss.
 I'm happy to recommend editors for your project's next phase.